 Bus Accident Injury Attorney

 Although many personal injury claims involve a car-on-car collision, bus accidents are often far more devastating due to the vehicle’s larger size and greater passenger capacity.
-And unfortunately, the number of fatal bus crashes has significantly increased over the past few years — in 2017 there was a nine percent increase in the number of large trucks and buses that were involved in fatal crashes.
+And unfortunately, the number of fatal bus crashes has significantly increased over the past few years — in 2017, there was a nine percent increase in the number of large trucks and buses involved in fatal crashes.

-Both the passengers in a bus and those on the outside can be injured due to a driver or bus company’s negligence.
+Both the passengers on a bus and those on the outside can be injured due to a driver or bus company’s negligence.
 Children are the most prone to serious injury and trauma since school buses have a high rate of crashes.
-As one of just two percent of attorneys who are certified by the Texas Board of Legal Specialization to practice personal injury law, Juan Hernandez of Hernandez Law Group, P.C. is an expert in litigating several types of car accident cases.
-Contact us if you or your child was injured in a public transit or school bus accident.
+As one of just two percent of attorneys certified by the Texas Board of Legal Specialization to practice personal injury law, Juan Hernandez of Hernandez Law Group, P.C. is an expert in litigating several types of car accident cases.
+Contact us if you or your child were injured in a public transit or school bus accident.